 Indiana's two public university systems, the Indiana University system and the Purdue University system, join at a shared campus in Indianapolis.
-Both university systems offer reasonable tuition rates, distance and online learning programs, and academic rigor.
-The Indiana University system contributes to the state's medical infrastructure, conducts innovative research, and is one of the top employers in Indiana.
+Both systems offer academic rigor at reasonable tuition rates, including distance and online learning programs.
+The Indiana University system contributes to the state's medical infrastructure, conducts innovative research, and employs more than 8,000 people in Indiana.

 Computer Science Careers in Indiana

-According to the BLS, the computer and mathematical occupations in Indiana with the greatest number of professionals are computer user support specialist, software application developer, computer systems analyst, and network and computer systems administrator.
-Demand for professionals in these and other occupations in the computer science field is growing steadily, meaning graduates of computer science schools in Indiana will have plenty of employment opportunities.
+According to the Bureau of Labor Statistics (BLS), most computer and math professionals in Indiana work as computer user support specialists, software application developers, computer systems analysts, and network and computer systems administrators.
+Demand for computer science occupations is growing steadily, meaning graduates of computer science schools in Indiana have plenty of employment opportunities.

 Median Salary for Computer Science Careers by Degree

-- Genesys Interactive Intelligence, Inc.: Genesys Interactive Intelligence, one of Indiana's major employers, develops software and cloud hosting services.
-The company disambiguates complex systems for consumers and helps them understand user data.
-A computer science degree is essential for nearly every level of employee.
+- Genesys: Genesys Interactive Intelligence, one of Indiana's major employers, develops software and cloud hosting services.
+The company manages complex computer systems for consumers and helps them understand user data.
+A computer science degree is essential for most careers at this company.

-- Roche Diagnostics USA: Roche Diagnostics, a diagnostic equipment manufacturer based in Switzerland, employs a large number of Indiana residents.
+- Roche Diagnostics USA: Roche Diagnostics, a diagnostic equipment manufacturer based in Switzerland, employs many Indiana residents.
 Roche Diagnostics handles complex data sets, which requires IT specialists and systems analysts.

 Computer Science Programs in Indiana

 Students earning a computer science degree in Indiana choose from a variety of on-campus and online programs.
-Butler University offers respected on-campus computer science degrees, and the university’s Indianapolis location creates internship and research opportunities.
-Butler's curricula cover topics such as computer science theory, operating systems, and programming languages.
+Butler University offers respected on-campus computer science degrees and its Indianapolis location creates internship and research opportunities.
+Butler's curriculum covers topics like computer science theory, operating systems, and programming languages.

-Students who need flexibility in scheduling or location often pursue an online computer science degrees in Indiana through fully online or hybrid programs.
+Students who need flexibility in scheduling or location pursue accredited online computer science degrees in Indiana through fully online or hybrid programs.
 Online computer science programs in Indiana allow working professionals the flexibility to study at their own paces.
 One such option is Indiana University Bloomington's online master's in data science.

 Indiana institutions are regionally accredited by the North Central Association of Colleges and Schools.
-Along with regional accreditation, on-campus and online computer science programs in Indiana should hold accreditation from the Accreditation Board for Engineering and Technology or, less commonly, the Association of Technology, Management, and Applied Engineering.
+Along with regional accreditation, on-campus and online computer science programs in Indiana should hold accreditation from the Accreditation Board for Engineering and Technology or the Association of Technology, Management, and Applied Engineering.

 Professional Computer Science Organizations in Indiana